This article was updated for the latest in zirconia crown prep guidance, it was originally published in July of 2022.

 A zirconia crown prep done well will create a resilient crown and prevent complications.
 With modern technology and tools, there is no guesswork and fewer errors.
 Digital scanners aid in workflows providing a streamlined, user-friendly process that reduces the number of translations from impression to design.

 There are definite advantages to digital dentistry.
-Contact Dandy to discuss how we can help you create an excellent patient experience.

 Ready to find out how you can save time and money by going digital?
 Meet Dandy today and learn more.